davisonio/craig-server_game/mods/boost_cart/README.txt

-Minetest 0.4 mod: carts
+Minetest mod: boost_cart
 =======================
-by PilzAdam
+Based on the mod "carts" by PilzAdam
+Target: Run smoothly and do not use too much CPU

 License of source code:
 -----------------------